ABOUT THE SOR

 The Division of Criminal Investigation is mandated by state and federal laws to establish and maintain a registry of convicted sex offenders living in South Dakota.
 The purpose of this registry is to provide information to the public regarding offenders living within their community.

-The laws also apply to any juvenile fourteen years of age or older at the time of the offense shall register as a sex offender if that juvenile has been adjudicated of rape as defined in subdivision 22-24B-1(1), or of an out-of-state or federal offense that is comparable to the elements of these crimes of rape or any crime committed in another state if that state also requires a juvenile adjudication of that crime to register as a sex offender in that state.
+of arrival into this state.
+The laws also apply to any juvenile fourteen (14) years of age or older at the time of the offense shall register as a sex offender if that juvenile has been adjudicated of rape as defined in subdivision 22-24B-1(1), or of an out-of-state or federal offense that is comparable to the elements of these crimes of rape or any crime committed in another state if that state also requires a juvenile adjudicated of that crime to register as a sex offender in that state.
+Registration requires submission of certain information, including the offender's signature, DNA, passport information, INS number and document type, professional licenses and other information.
+Failure to comply is a Class 6 Felony.

 An offender must register within three (3) business days of coming into any county to reside, temporarily domicile, attend school, attend post-secondary education classes or work.
 Any offender registering in this state who is employed, carries on a vocation, or attends post secondary classes at an institution of higher education, institution of higher learning or technical institute in this state shall, within three (3) business days of any commencement or termination of such enrollment or employment, report to the registering agency where the institution is located and complete a Registration Update form.
 The registering agency is the Chief of Police of the municipality where the offender resides, domiciles, attends school, attends post-secondary education classes or works; or, if no Chief of Police exists, then